Far from Heaven: Plot

-The next day, Raymond catches Cathy crying and asks her to run some errands with him.
-She agrees, and they wind up going to a bar in a black neighborhood, where Cathy is the only white person present.
-They are seen together on the street by a gossipy acquaintance of Cathy's, and the woman immediately begins to stir up scandal.
+The next day, Raymond finds Cathy crying and invites her to run errands with him.
+Mona sees them arriving together at Eagan's, a Black restaurant where Raymond is known and Cathy is the only White patron, and begins spreading rumors.
 When Cathy attends her daughter's ballet performance, the mothers of the other girls shun her.
-Frank also hears about Cathy and Raymond and, in response to his anger, Cathy denies having an other-than-professional relationship with Raymond and says she has fired him to quell the rumors.
+After Frank hears about Cathy and Raymond, he confronts Cathy, who denies having a relationship with Raymond beyond the professional and says she has fired him to quell the rumors.
 She then tells Raymond that their friendship cannot continue, as it is not "plausible".

-Cathy and Frank travel to Miami for New Year's to try to repair their marriage, but, at the hotel, Frank meets a young man and has another homosexual encounter.
-While they are gone, three white boys taunt and physically assault Raymond's daughter, Sarah, partly because of her father's rumored relationship with Cathy, and the girl is concussed by a rock thrown at her head.
+Cathy and Frank travel to Miami for New Year's to try to repair their marriage, but Frank meets a young man at the hotel, with whom he has a sexual encounter.
+While they are gone, three White boys taunt and physically assault Raymond's daughter, Sarah, partly because of her father's rumored relationship with Cathy, and the girl is concussed by a rock thrown at her head.

-Frank breaks down and tearfully tells Cathy that he has fallen in love with a man and wants a divorce.
+Frank breaks down and tearfully tells Cathy that he has fallen in love with someone who wants to be with him.
+She assumes that he wants a divorce and walks away.
 When Cathy learns what happened to Sarah, she visits Raymond, who says he is moving to Baltimore in two weeks, as the rumors have destroyed his business and led his African-American neighbors to throw rocks through his windows.
 When Cathy tells Raymond she is going to be single and asks if she can come visit him some time, he stoically, but gently, rejects her, saying he has learned his lesson and needs to do what is right for his daughter.